-One of the results of this study was that the inhibition constant of pseudoeriocitrin against rat CPT 2 (PDB ID: 2H4T) was 15.83 femtomolar.
+One of the results of this study was that the inhibition constant (K_i) of pseudoeriocitrin against rat CPT 2 (PDB ID: 2H4T) was 15.83 femtomolar.
 This result indicates that pseudoeriocitrin may be a very successful CPT 2 inhibitor.
-However, pseudoeriocitrin can only be used to inform the design of a de novo drug candidate molecule, which in reality is not accessible in databases.
+However, pseudoeriocitrin can only be used to inform the design of a de novo drug candidate molecule, which, in reality, is not accessible in databases.

-A study of the possible interactions of pseudoeriocitrin in the rat CPT 2 enzyme coded 2H4T pdb revealed a large number of interactions with the residues shown in Figure 2 A. Although most of these were apolar amino acids, polar hydrophilic residues such as serenyl and tyrosinyl were located very close to pseudoeriocitrin and TYR486 forms aromatic interactions.
+A study of the possible interactions of pseudoeriocitrin in the rat CPT 2 enzyme-coded 2H4T pdb revealed a large number of interactions with the residues shown in Figure 2 A. Although most of these were apolar amino acids, polar hydrophilic residues such as serenyl and tyrosinyl were located very close to pseudoeriocitrin and TYR486 forms aromatic interactions.
 Figure 2 B shows that cyclic side chain residues such as PHE131 and PHE134 contribute to hydrogen bond formation rather than aromatic interactions.
+Five hydrogen bonds were predicted via Biovia 2020 Client (green dashed lines in the figure).